mgsx-dev/gdx-gltf/docs/DOC.md

 * by subclassing both PBRShaderProvider and PBRShader

 Note that PBRDepthShader can be customized as well in the same way.

+Also note that PBR shader is split into several files so you'll have to copy all of them and load them using ShaderParser

 ### Vertex colors